rdesobrino/toolik_gis/UAS/README.txt

 Pay attention to the terminal.
 If you don't provide an AOI or the script doesn't find an AOI in its folder it will ask you for a filepath.
 Error handling is printed to the terminal.

-The output files (a .kml of the flight AOI, buffered by 10m) and a DEM (clipped to the AOI + another 10m, in 4326 WGS 84) will be exported to an \Outputs folder, or wherever you specified.
-Please delete the temp folder after the script completes (lock files are maintained on .gdbs so it can't be deleted from within the script)
+The output files (a .kml of the flight AOI, buffered by 10m) and a DEM (clipped to the AOI + another 10m, in 4326 WGS 84) will be exported to \Drone_harmony and \DJI, based on the software requirements.